binocarlos/flocker/README.md

 		// route based on the container info var containerName = info.name
 		var containerInfo = info.container

-		next(null, server)
+		// you can remap properties of the container before it reaches the docker server next(null, server)
 	}
 	else if(info.image){